AVGVSTVS96/react-shiki/package/README.md

 ```

 ### Common Configuration Options

+> [!IMPORTANT]
+> `react-shiki` now supports all options that [`codeToHast`](https://github.com/shikijs/shiki/blob/main/packages/types/src/options.ts#L121) supports, this table has not yet been updated to reflect this.

 | Option              | Type               | Default         | Description                                                               |
 | ------------------- | ------------------ | --------------- | ------------------------------------------------------------------------- |